natalyabakhshetyan/quantium_data_analysis/README.md

 This is a Data Analytics project consisting of 3 main objectives to help a business make strategic decisions.

-Task 1: Data preperation and customer analysis
+1. Data preperation and customer analysis
-Task 2: Experimentation and uplift testing
+2. Experimentation and uplift testing
-Task 3: Analytics and commercial applications
+3. Analytics and commercial applications

 ## Navigation